jagi/meteor-astronomy/README.md

 post.get();
 ```

-We can also tell `get` method fields we want to get.
+We can also define the list of fields that we want to get using the `get` method.

 ```js
 // Return only "title" and "commentsCount" fields' values.